Glencairn Aisle: The 7th Earl's family monument

 Several panels once carried carved script, however, some are nearly or actually unreadable.
 The date "1600" is clear, as is the statement "Nothing surer than death, be therefore sober and watch in prayer."
 The bottom right panel has a record of "Maistress Agnes Coninghame" which may be a reference to the Earl's second wife, Agnes Hay.

+The square panel with supporting scrolls that lies between the earl and countess had readable inscriptions in 1912, however only a few words can now be made out.
+It also has a miniature carving that is an echo of the dominant baluster present on the Kennedy Aisle mural monument.